 We currently support Amazon S3, Dropbox, Google Drive, Microsoft OneDrive, DigitalOcean Spaces, FTP, and SFTP.

 Save backups on localhost(web server) saves your files to the same server your website is hosted.

 Send Backups to remote storage – will backup your website on the cloud storage account your will configure next.

 If you chose the second option, Next, Click the Remote storage tab and provide the required information of your remote storage provider.
 If you have multiple storage providers configured then, check the default remote storage option.
 After that, click the Authenticate button to continue.

 The next steps will be completed by your remote storage provider.

 For the case of Dropbox, you will be presented with a warning page like the one below, click the Continue button.

-Then allow Backup WordPress Site by WPvivid to have access to its own folder.
+Then allow WPvivid Backup Plugin to have access to its own folder.